cloudx-labs/go-challenge/README.md

 ## Delivery

-Zip the solution and send it (or a download link) to dev-challenges@cloudx.io
+Zip the solution and send it (or a download link) to cloudx contact